codrsquad/portable-python/README.rst

 For this repo itself:

-- Code is 100% properly packaged python, it is a CLI with one entry-point called ``portable-python``
+- Code is pure python, it is a CLI with one entry-point called ``portable-python``

   - Can be ran in a debugger